Footballer Son Heung-min is Calvin Klein's newest brand ambassador

-The South Korean football phenom Son Heung-min will be representing Calvin Klein Underwear, debuting a new campaign featuring the brand’s Fall ’22 collection.
+South Korean football phenom Son Heung-min will be representing Calvin Klein Underwear, debuting a new campaign featuring the brand’s Fall ’22 collection.
+Here’s everything we know.

 Calvin Klein announces today that the South Korean football phenom is their newest brand ambassador for Calvin Klein Underwear.
-Son will make his debut with an exclusive new campaign featuring the Fall ’22 collection, and will join fellow South Korean Jennie from BLACKPINK in this ambassadorship.
+Son will make his debut with an exclusive new campaign featuring the Fall ’22 collection.

 “As a longtime fan of the brand, I’m thrilled to be representing Calvin Klein Underwear in my home country.
 Calvin Klein products have had a special place in my wardrobe for years, so our partnership is a natural fit.
 Like so many people around the world, I am constantly inspired by the brand’s iconic campaigns, so to be the face of one is both exciting and surreal,” said Son is a statement.